zhouwg/kantv/README.md

 ### Hot topics

-- <a href="https://github.com/zhouwg/kantv/issues/121">improve the quality of Qualcomm QNN backend for GGML</a>
+- improve the quality of <a href="https://github.com/zhouwg/kantv/issues/121"> Qualcomm QNN backend for GGML</a>

+- improve the performance of edge-AI inference on Android phone

 - bugfix in UI layer(Java)